Use Langflow as an MCP client

 Langflow integrates with the Model Context Protocol (MCP) as both an MCP server and an MCP client.

-This page describes how to use Langflow as an MCP client with the MCP Tools component and the MCP servers page in Settings.
+This page describes how to use Langflow as an MCP client with the MCP Tools component and connected MCP servers.

 For information about using Langflow as an MCP server, see Use Langflow as an MCP server.